Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 ## Hash Functions

-There are two lectures dedicated to hash functions.
+There are two lessons dedicated to hash functions.
 But they are used as part of all signing processes.

 For now, we only concern ourselves with using Blake2.